blockydevs/uniswap-interface/README.md

 REACT_APP_SPOKE_VOTE_TOKEN_ADDRESSES="<your address here>"
 ```

-These variables correspond to the Ethereum addresses of different components of our governance system.
-You can modify them as per your needs.
+These variables represent the Ethereum addresses of different components within our governance system and can be adjusted as per your needs.

+`REACT_APP_GOVERNANCE_HUB_ADDRESS`: This is the address of our primary (hub) chain.
+We retrieve all the proposals from this address on which votes can later be cast in the governance system.
+`REACT_APP_HUB_VOTE_TOKEN_ADDRESS`: This is the address for the vhmt token associated with our hub chain.
+`REACT_APP_GOVERNANCE_SPOKE_ADRESSES`: This represents the secondary (spoke) chain from which we can also vote on proposals retrieved from the primary (hub) chain.
+`REACT_APP_SPOKE_VOTE_TOKEN_ADDRESSES`: This is the address for the vhmt token associated with our spoke chain.

+Remember to replace `<your address here>` with the respective Ethereum addresses for each environment variable.

 ## Setup and Installation